The Country Santa, as he has

 have to be given, then collected.
 From there the toys are sorted and bagged in

 the Country Santa building.
-This all starts on the first weekend in December.
+This will start the first weekend after

 On Christmas Eve, the bags are loaded on trucks and cars and delivered to the children.